Device control report

-Microsoft Defender for Endpoint device control protects against data loss, by monitoring and controlling media use by devices in your organization, such as the use of removable storage devices and USB drives.
+Microsoft Defender for Endpoint device control protects against data loss by monitoring and controlling media use by devices in your organization, such as using removable storage devices and USB drives.

-With the device control report, you can view events that relate to media usage, such as:
+With the device control report, you can view events that relate to media usage.
+Such events include:

 - Audit events: Shows the number of audit events that occur when external media is connected.